cbiever/srcp-rs/docs/index.md

-# Welcome to SRCP-RS
+# Welcome to srcp-rs

-SRCP-RS provides a REST interface for SRCP servers.
-It is a sister project to [Gember](https://github.com/cbiever/gember) which is a web application to control a model railroad.
+Srcp-rs provides a REST interface for SRCP servers.
+It is a sister project to [Gember](https://cbiever.github.io/gember) which is a web application to control a model railroad.

 ## Installation